We’ve talked a lot about building a web design company on our blog, but this article is for the Developers in the house.

 Using the command line on your remote server, clone your repository into the [html]wp-content/themes[/html] folder on the remote server.
 Ex: [html]git clone https://github.com/mattdowney/test-repo.git[/html].
 It will then prompt you to enter in your GitHub username and password before cloning.

 9. Activate the new theme

-Log in to WordPress on the live web server and activate the new theme.
+Log in to WordPress on the remote web server and activate the new theme.

 10. Make changes to your local theme

-Make changes to the theme on your local machine (we like using Sublime Text) then commit and push all of the changes to the remote origin of your repository.
+Make changes to the theme on your local server (we like using Sublime Text) then commit and push all of the changes to the remote repository.

 11. Pull in your changes